OathPros/COMP3/source/nav/view-switchers.rst

 * When used for preferences, do not design views whose controls affect the controls in other views.
 Users are unlikely to discover such dependencies.
 * Buttons in the view switcher widget can indicate when there is activity in a view.

+TODO: guidelines on handling narrow window sizes (need to make the view switcher pop up at the bottom of the window).

 API Reference
 -------------